verdog/lox/README.md

 Implementations of the lox language from [Crafting Interpreters](https://craftinginterpreters.com/)

-`treewalk/` is the treewalk interpreter implementation `bytecode/` is the bytecode interpreter implementation
+`treewalk/` is the treewalk interpreter implementation, and `bytecode/` is the bytecode interpreter implementation

 Both are written in zig 0.11.0.